michaelchoie/Flask/Dog_App/README.md

 ### Training Model:
 I noticed that the train time on my mac was extremely slow - one epoch would take over an hour.
-However, my accuracy rate on the test set after only one epoch was ~35%, which showcases how well the transfer learning model does straight out of the box.
+However, my accuracy rate on the test set after only one epoch was ~35%, which showcases how well the transfer learning model does straight out of the box

 Decided to instantiate an AWS EC2 cluster and ssh into it to parallelize my training process.
 Afterwards I transferred my completed model from the cluster to my local using SCP (secure copy)

 Choose an AMI (Amazon Machine Image) which defines the OS of the instance and contains the environment files/drivers needed to train on a GPU